 The burden of proof lies with someone who is making a claim, and is not upon anyone else to disprove.
-The inability, or disinclination, to disprove a claim does not make it valid (however we must always go by the best available evidence).
+The inability, or disinclination, to disprove a claim does not make it valid.

 Bertrand declares that a teapot is, at this very moment, in orbit around the Sun between the Earth and Mars, and that because no one can prove him wrong his claim is therefore a valid one.